This is a good story. Or at least we think so, and it all focuses round something called Vantablack – apparently the world’s blackest black.

 Let us explain…

-Whilst purchasing some diamond dust from artist Stuart Semple’s website Culture Hustle, we noticed an intriguing bit of text regarding 1991 Turner prize winner Anish Kapoor (shown above).
+Whilst purchasing some diamond dust from artist Stuart Semple’s website Culture Hustle, we noticed an intriguing bit of text regarding 1991 Turner prize winner Anish Kapoor (shown below).

 The text read…